 Start your sightseeing explorations from this large grand square, the square of commerce located on the bank of the River Tagus.
 Otherwise known as Terreiro de Paco (Palace Yard), it was once the site of the Royal Palace (until the 1755 earthquake) but today is visited for the stunning view across the Tejo Estuary and the iconic yellow Pombaline architecture.
-At the centre of these government buildings stands the decorative Arco da Rua Augusta, a tall triumphal arch-like building adorned with statues depicting historical Portuguese figures and on the very top, Glory rewarding Valor and Genius.
+At the center of these government buildings stand the decorative Arco da Rua Augusta, a tall triumphal arch-like building adorned with statues depicting historical Portuguese figures and on the very top, Glory rewarding Valor and Genius.

 Santa Justa Lift